Zheng Lücheng: Controversy in commemorating Zheng in South Korea

 In August 2025, Nam District in Gwangju received a request from the Chinese consulate to reinstall the bust of Zheng and initially planned to restore it by September, citing diplomatic considerations.
 The decision drew criticism from the Association of Bereaved Families of Military and Police Officers Killed in Action, who questioned honoring someone with no contribution to Korea, while the Chinese consulate welcomed the move.
 On 19 August 2025, Yonhap reported that Nam District decided to suspend the restoration plan, taking into account opposition from veterans' organizations.
 Mayor of Gwangju Kim Byeong-no stated that the matter would be "reviewed carefully."

+On 6 February 2026, Chinese Ambassador to South Korea Dai Bing visited Gwangju for the first time since assuming office.
+He visited the street named after Zheng in Nam District and met with the Mayor of Gwangju Kang Gi-jung.
+During the meeting with Kang, Dai argued that, just as anti-Japanese historical sites such as the location of the Provisional Government of the Republic of Korea established in Shanghai were being properly managed and preserved in China, the bust of Zheng should likewise be restored.
+On 11 February 2026, civic groups in Gwangju held a press conference criticising Dai Bing for calling for the restoration of the bust of Zheng.
+In a joint statement, 38 organizations, including the "Pan-Citizen Solidarity for the Withdrawal of the Zheng Lücheng Park Project", argued that remarks intended to influence a local government regarding commemorative projects for a specific individual were inappropriate.

+On 14 February 2026, newspaper The Chosun Ilbo criticised Dai Bing in an editorial for demanding the restoration of the bust of Zheng.
+The newspaper argued that Zheng had fought on the North Korean side during the Korean War and questioned commemorating him in South Korea.
+It also claimed that the ambassador's remarks reflected growing Chinese interference encouraged by the South Korean government's accommodating stance toward Beijing.